 Tri-County Hospital has been named one of the nation's top performers for attaining and sustaining excellence in key quality measures by Joint Commission, the leading accreditor of health care organizations in the United States.
 The Top Performer program recognizes accredited hospitals that attain and sustain excellence in accountability measure performance.

 Alexandria Amelia Donath, 22, Wadena, warrant: disorderly conduct.
-Carla Leanne Keezer, 43, Park Rapids, warrant: motor vehicle use without consent.
-Rebecca Anne Bellanger, 45, Minneapolis, warrant: traffic violation.
-Jerald Dean Drewes, 60, Nevis, warrant: traffic violation.
+Nichole Rae Hamann, 26, Bemidji, warrant: forgery.
+Carla Leanne Keezer, 43, Park Rapids, warrant: motor vehicle, no consent.
 Eric Raymond Israelson, 38, New York Mills, warrant: traffic violation.

 Marissa Jahnke and Brody Wangsness were crowned Wadena-Deer Creek's 2014 Homecoming king and queen at a ceremony Friday morning at the high school.
 Other members of the Homecoming court included: Kristyn Ament, Shaye Blessing, Jennifer Craig, Carrie Nelson, Austin Koljonen, Michael Moen, Wade Piper and Matthew Quincer.